2013 Daraa offensive: Rebel attack

 On 3 March, rebels seized an artillery battalion in Jalma village near the Israeli Armistice line.
 Eight rebels were killed in the fighting, and SOHR stated that the rebels summarily executed the battalion commander.

-On 23 March, several rebel groups captured the 38th division air defense base of the Syrian Army in near a strategic highway linking Damascus to Jordan, and killed the base commander, General Mahmoud Darwish.
+On 23 March, several rebel groups captured the 38th air defense division base of the Syrian Army in near a strategic highway linking Damascus to Jordan, and killed the base commander, General Mahmoud Darwish.

 On the next day, rebels captured a 25 km strip of land near the Jordanian border, which included the towns of Muzrib, Abdin, and the al-Rai military checkpoint.

 On 29 March, rebels seized control of the strategic town of Da'el, located 10 miles from the Jordanian border, after days of fierce fighting which left 38 people dead, including 16 rebels.

 On 3 April, rebels captured the air defense base of the 49th battalion of the Syrian Army in the town of Alma in the northern outskirts of Daraa.

 On 5 April, rebels captured an Army garrison defending the main border crossing into Jordan, after a week-long siege in which dozens were reportedly killed.

 Government counter-attack

-On 10 April, the Syrian Army launched a counter-attack on the town of Sanamein and Ghabagheb, seizing control of Sanamein.
-Syrian state TV reported that the Army launched operations against Tafas, Dael and Jassim as well.
+On 10 April, the Syrian Army launched a counter-attack on the town of Sanamein and Ghabaghib, seizing control of Sanamein.
+Syrian state TV reported that the Army launched operations against Tafas, Dael and Jasim as well.
 54 people were killed during the fighting in Sanamein: 29 civilians, 16 rebels, 9 soldiers and three defectors.